 In a randomized doubled-blind study, supplementing daily for 6 weeks with 4g of fish oil, which is high in the essential fatty acids EPA and DHA, significantly increased lean mass, decreased fat mass, and lowered cortisol levels .

 Essential fatty acids cannot be manufactured by the body and need to be ingested through your diet.
-Foods high in omega-3s include fatty fish, walnuts, chia and flax seeds, or omega-3 eggs, to name a few.
+Foods high in omega-3s include fatty fish, walnuts, chia and flax seeds, omega-3 eggs, or any number of the foods on this list.

 In most studies, short sleep duration meant less than 7 hours of sleep per night, with an optimal amount being anywhere from 7-9 hours.
 Of course, the benefits of sleep go way beyond just losing belly fat.
 Short sleep duration is also associated with a higher risk of hypertension and diabetes, and elevated levels of cholesterol and triglycerides .